Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

 \textbf{Gating Algorithms.} The table also shows the performance comparison between \texttt{gate-cluster} and \texttt{gate-pairwise}.
-As expected, the hierarchical search with clustering (\texttt{gate-cluster}) is faster than the pairwise search (\texttt{gate-pairwise} for the same number of domains ($m$).
-However, the run-time overhead of both gating algorithms is rather small compared to the forward pass latency.
-In that sense, \texttt{gate-pairwise} can be used with no noticeable impact on the end-to-end latency up to tens of thousands of security domains.
-For a very large number of security domains, \texttt{gate-cluster} provides a more scalable solution still with good accuracy.
+As expected, the hierarchical search with clustering (\texttt{gate-cluster}) is faster than the pairwise search (\texttt{gate-pairwise}) for the same number of domains ($m$).
+However, the run-time overhead of both gating algorithms is small compared to the forward pass latency.
+For security domains up to tens of thousands, \texttt{gate-pairwise} can be used with no noticeable impact on the end-to-end latency.
+For a very large number of security domains, \texttt{gate-cluster} provides a more scalable solution.

 For \texttt{gate-cluster}, the table also shows that the number of clusters ($s$) and the number of domains ($m$) need to be balanced for low latency. \texttt{gate-cluster} shows poor performance when the number of clusters is either too large or small because it performs tiered sorting; first sorting to find the best cluster, then sorting to find the top-$k$ experts within the cluster.
 With too many clusters, the search for the best cluster is slow.
-When there are only a small number of very large clusters, the search within a cluster takes long.
+When there are only a small number of very large clusters, the search within a cluster takes long. {